I wisdom dwell with prudence, and find out knowledge of witty inventions.

 These four sections help interpret the proverb by showing natural blessings to be a large part of Solomon’s reasoning here (Pr 8:12-21).
 The spiritual blessings are righteousness and hating evil.
 The natural blessings are counsel, understanding, strength, reigning, justice, ruling, riches, honour, durable riches, judgment, substance, and treasures.

-Every time you use new technology, benefit from a new procedure, or are shown a new solution, remember to bless the great God of heaven for the “witty invention” and exalt the wisdom that discovered it, communicated it, or applied it for your benefit.
+Every time you use new technology, benefit from a new procedure, read about a new substance, or see a new solution, remember to bless God for the “witty invention” and exalt the wisdom that discovered it, communicated it, conveyed it, or applied it for your benefit.
+God knows what He has done for you, and you should thank Him for it.

 Lady Wisdom is the source of prudence and knowledge in man’s advances.
-She delights in serving and helping the sons of men (Pr 8:31).
-Appreciate the innovations that enhance your life, even if pagans invented them for Christians to use them.
+She delights in serving and helping men (Pr 8:31).
+Appreciate innovations that enhance your life, even if pagans invented them for Christians to use them.
 The rule still applies.
+Philistines may have used the bow first, but David used the bow better, and against them (II Sam 1:18)!

 Wisdom applied is prudence, and it leads to new methods to accomplish old tasks in an easier, more economical, and more efficient way.
 The advancement of any society depends on the degree of wisdom and blessing they have from the Most High.
 Like God sending sunshine and rain on the wicked, some innovations may also come through them.